pulpcovers/pulpcovers-modified-posts-feed/readme.txt

 It adds an index on the `post_modified` column to speed up queries.
 This is optional but recommended for high‑traffic or large‑content sites.

-== Screenshots ==

-1. Settings page showing feed configuration options
-2. Example of the modified posts feed in an RSS reader

 == Changelog ==

 = 1.0.1 =